A Primer – Difficult Issues Involving Real Estate in Pennsylvania

 Terminating the Co-ownership of Real Estate and Obtaining Compensation for Your Interest

-You own real estate with a another person or business entity and now you want to sell the property, but the other owner refuses to cooperate or participate in the sale.
+You own real estate with another person or business entity and now you want to sell the property, but the other owner refuses to cooperate or participate in the sale.
 How can you end the co-ownership and yet be properly compensated?
 Unless you and the other co-owner have a written agreement to the contrary, every co-owner has the absolute right to institute an action in partition.
 A partition action allows co-owners who no longer can afford, or want, to own a particular piece of real estate to divest themselves of all ownership for fair compensation.
-This court supervised process could result in the physical division of the land, a sale of some or all of the land, or the individual ownership of some or all of the land by certain co-owners.
+This court-supervised process could result in the physical division of the land, a sale of some or all of the land, or the individual ownership of some or all of the land by certain co-owners.
 Also, improvements, expenses, rental issues, liens, mortgages, taxes and other claims on the real estate, are addressed during a partition action and subtracted or credited from each co-owner’s share of the value of the real estate.

 Recovering Rent or Profits from a Co-Owner of Real Estate